 13-Inch MacBook Pro vs. 14- and 16-Inch MacBook Pro Buyer's Guide

-Apple recently announced a major update for its high-end MacBook Pro models, with the new machines featuring a complete redesign, the M1 Pro and M1 Max chips, larger mini-LED displays with ProMotion, an HDMI port and SD card slot, full-sized function keys, and more.
+Apple announced a major update for its high-end MacBook Pro models last year, with the new machines featuring a complete redesign, the M1 Pro and M1 Max chips, larger mini-LED displays with ProMotion, an HDMI port and SD card slot, full-sized function keys, and more.

 In November 2020, Apple updated its popular 13-inch MacBook Pro with the first Apple silicon chip for the Mac, the M1 chip.
 This model remains in the MacBook Pro lineup as the low-end option.

 Despite both being MacBook Pros, the M1 models and the high-end models are fairly different machines owing to their different chips, so should you consider purchasing the lower-cost MacBook Pro, which starts at $1,299, to save money, or do you need the higher-end M1X MacBook Pro, which costs at least $700 more?
 Our guide helps to answer the question of how to decide which of these two Apple silicon MacBooks is best for you.

 Comparing the 13-Inch MacBook Pro and 14- and 16-Inch MacBook Pro